Physicslibrary/Threejs-VR-Hand-Input/README.md

 Threejs-VR-Hand-Input uses a subset of three.js r129 to start VR with hand and joints tracking.<br>

 Important - Javascript codes for this project are dependent on "WebXR Hand Input Module - Level 1", as of today, is an unstable API (https://www.w3.org/TR/webxr-hand-input-1/).
 Codes may stop working after Oculus Browser or threejs update.
-Oculus' experimental WebXR hand tracking release in February 2020 and three.js support have been fantastic with.<br>
+Oculus' WebXR hand tracking (released February 2020) and three.js support have been fantastic.<br>

 ## 1. Minimal Threejs VR Hand Input<br>